 Cold and rainy weather makes us crave Thai food, especially spicy soups and warm curries.
 Oddly enough, warm weather has the same effect, so we pretty much love Thai food all year round.
-Fortunately, there are many delicious This food restaurants in Northern VA, with new options springing up often.
+Fortunately, there are many delicious Thai food restaurants in Northern VA, with new options springing up often.

 Favorite Thai Food Restaurants in Northern Virginia

 Panang curry and Duck with Spicy Thai Basil are two of our favorite dishes.
 Our kids prefer Pad Thai and other rice and noodle dishes.
-Whether you love the heat, or choose a cooler option, you’ll find plenty of chooses at local Thai food restaurants.
+Whether you love the heat, or choose a cooler option, you'll find plenty of choices at local Thai food restaurants.

 Elephant Jumps, Falls Church

 Ignore the basic decor and prepare for some delicious and authentic Thai food when you dine at Elephant Jumps.
 The friendly, expert staff is happy to help newbies and adventurous palates explore the menu.
 We highly recommend the Fried Papaya Salad and the beautiful Mango Sticky Rice dessert.